Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 WordPress is a pool of varied plugins - from different forms to email marketing.
 With this Mautic WordPress Integration plugin, you can easily sync your forms data to Mautic CRM. by default, WordPress Registration form and WordPress Comment Form are already provided with this integration.

-Visit [**Integration With Mautic For WordPress Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-wpmautic-org) and learn more about the features and working of the plugin.
+Visit [**Integration With Mautic For WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-wpmautic-org) and learn more about the features and working of the plugin.